Bob Arum has outlined the problems faced by launching Pay-Per-View fights in the United States and sees Amir Khan being out of action.

 Boxing is certainly going to find it hard.
 Even with the in-house shows, Arum is laying the blueprint for right now.

-As the Hall of Famer pointed out by using Amir Khan as an example, the lesser-name fighters could be the ones seeing action at first.
+As the Hall of Famer pointed out, the lesser-name fighters could be seeing action at first by using Amir Khan as an example.

-“The likes of Amir Khan, if he’s only looking for paydays, is going to be on the sidelines to a kid who really wants to build his career.
+“The likes of Amir Khan, if he’s only looking for paydays, will be on the sidelines to a kid who wants to build his career.
 A kid who is not so concerned about his purse.

 “I’m sure he will have a lot of suiters.
 That kid will get a lot of activity,” concluded Arum.